wpalomo/WhatsApp-CRM/README.md

 # WhatsApp CRM
-This is a Node.js application powered by React, Firebase and Express that provides a one-to-many chat experience.
+This is a Node.js application powered by Firebase, Express, React and Node.js that provides a one-to-many and many-to-many chat experience on WhatsApp.

 ## Table of contents
 * [General info](#general-info)